 Your relationship might have changed.
 It can become not just constraining but tiring too.
-It may also hurt when you start to feel that your explanations no longer suffice – especially when you aren’t doing anything 'wrong' in the first place.
-(Oh, by the way, if you did do something wrong then there’s advice in here for you too.)
+It also hurts when it seems your explanations no longer suffice – especially when you feel you aren’t doing anything wrong.
+(If you did do something detrimental to a healthy relationship then there’s advice in here for you too.)

 Your partner may also…

 - want to be seen as ‘protective’, but to you, it feels like possessiveness;

 - seem begrudging of anything you do.

 Well, the boundaries between what is understandable and acceptable under certain circumstances and what is outright abusive behaviour can be blurred.

 Gender differences in jealousy

 Studies show that men and women feel jealous for rather different reasons.
 Men feel more intense feelings of jealousy if there is physical intimacy – especially sexual relations – between their partner and someone else.

 On the other hand, women (in general) are more hurt when they discover emotional intimacy between their partner and someone else.